 As a result of new ways of working to support health and social care colleagues respond to the Covid pandemic and new national funding there are now closer working relationships between Eastern AHSN and ARC East of England.
 The changes have offered an opportunity for the ARC East of England to refresh its implementation strategy and for Eastern AHSN to meet the growing need for evaluations partly due to the volume of unevaluated innovation that has taken place in response to Covid-19.

 The shared projects resulting from the Beneficial Change Network and NHS Insights Prioritisation Programme have been a vehicle for expediating this vision and during 2021 we have strengthened the working relationships both at strategic and operational levels.
 These national programmes have provided funding opportunities that both organisations have benefited from in developing this greater collaboration.
+We have developed two resources to support ARC colleagues to hear more about the mutual areas of work between the two organisations, covering an introduction to our work and a snapshot of our current implementation projects.

 Both organisations are committed to continued working together flexibly to meet the needs of our health and social care partners – which is also the direction being set out by our national commissioners: the National Institute for Health and Care Research (NIHR) and NHS England.
 As of April 2022, Eastern AHSN Director of Delivery, Sarah Robinson is the ARC East of England Implementation Lead, supporting the new commitment for increased collaboration and support the ARC to consider its implementation strategy moving forwards.
+You can view this myth busting presentation on implementation developed by Sophie Knight, Principal Advisor at Eastern AHSN.

 We work with the Department of International Trade on expositions to promote innovations from the region and further international trade opportunities in addition to attract inward investment and position our region as a location for innovative businesses to settle.
 Recently this included showcasing some of the innovations we have been working with on a visit to China with the purpose of business development, investment and collaboration.